Jambo jambo

 For detail eBird List – Click Here / eBird Gezi Rapor sayfasına yönlenmek için tıklayın

-I fall in love to Africa after my trip to Uganda in January 2024.
-My family amazed with the photos, so I decided to arrange VIP Safari Trip with them to Kenya.
-Therefore, it’s not a hardcore birding tour but a semi-birding safari trip with my family.
+Beyond birds, Kenya offers exceptional wildlife viewing, with the Big Five—lion, leopard, elephant, buffalo, and rhino—frequently spotted on safari.
+I fell in love with Africa after my trip to Uganda in January 2024.
+My family was blown away by the photos, so I decided to plan a VIP Safari Trip to Kenya with them.
+This isn’t a hardcore birding tour but rather a semi-birding safari adventure for us to enjoy together.

 Summary of the itinerary as below: